Fantasy Football Player Positions

 Outside Linebacker (OLB)

-A 'shark' is a defensive player who is very good.
-They often 'prey' on 'fish'.
+A shark is a defensive player who is very good.
+They often prey on weaker players called fish.

 Strong Safety (SS)